For the media

 Coconut oil

 While coconut oil is high in antioxidants, it's also high in saturated fat, which can raise your LDL or "bad" cholesterol.
-The American Heart Association counseled against using coconut oil in a 2017 report.
+In fact, the American Heart Association counseled against using coconut oil in a 2017 report.

-“Make sure that whatever oil you choose, it is 100 percent pure, extra virgin olive oil, or not mixed with other oils that will compromise the taste and nutrition,” says Bruce.
+“Make sure that whatever oil you choose, it is 100% pure, extra virgin olive oil, or not mixed with other oils that will compromise the taste and nutrition,” says Bruce.

-Whichever oils you choose to invest in, make sure to alternate and compliment your ingredients, flavors and cooking methods accordingly.
+Whichever oils you choose to invest in, try to alternate and compliment your ingredients, flavors and cooking methods accordingly.

 You might also like: